 Scala is slow to compile.
 Advanced syntax constructs and a robust type system can increase developer productivity and runtime reliability but also create extra work for the compiler.
 Macro libraries such as Quill are effectively programs written for the compiler, and can represent an unbounded amount of work depending on what they are trying to accomplish.
 Are there ways to structure our Scala 3 code to ensure that we can embrace the rich macro ecosystem without excessively long compile times?

 Akka / Apache Pekko is a robust and popular Scala framework used to build concurrent production-grade software.
-One of the concurrency primatives it uses is the standard scala.concurrent.Future class.
-Before these existed in Scala, there was the Twitter Future offering similiar, but expanded functionality including cancellation / interruptibility.
-Ignoring the functional coding style promoted by ZIO for a second, the concurrency primative used by ZIO, known as ZIO[R, E, A] can be viewed as a more advanced Future[A].
+One of the concurrency primitives it uses is the standard scala.concurrent.Future class.
+Before these existed in Scala, there was the Twitter Future offering similar, but expanded functionality including cancellation / interruptibility.
+Ignoring the functional coding style promoted by ZIO for a second, the concurrency primitive used by ZIO, known as ZIO[R, E, A] can be viewed as a more advanced Future[A].

 The release of the Trade Audit mobile app is almost here.
 It is currently in MVP stage, but its infrastructure is a pretty typical cloud based deployment.
 This article discusses design choices made, evaluating how effective they were.

 SVG markup is very similar to HTML, and the Lit Web Components library can be used to not only generate HTML custom components, but also manipulate SVG in a similar way using Lit templates.
 Lit is a small 5kb library that removes the boilerplate code of DOM generation, and is highly interoperable with all web frameworks since it relies on browser native custom elements.